biohackathon-japan/bh23-glyco/paper/paper.md

 So resources that could easily provide variants and phenotypes for a list of such genes would be the strongest candidates.
 Comprehensiveness and accuracy are also important factors.

 4. Update of Glyco-tools
-This involves updating of software used by the glycomics community.
+This involves updating software used by the glycomics community.

 5. Semantic inferencing to enhance the knowledge in GlyCosmos.
 This involves organizing the ontologies used in GlyCosmos to enable inferencing, and incorporation of inferencing rules to generate new knowledge from existing data.